Both ancient cities are a must-go if you love historical parks. However, picking one can be challenging if you have limited travel time.

 The ancient city of Ayutthaya, also known as Pra Nakhon Si Ayutthaya, was the capital of Thailand for 417 years.

-Ayutthaya and Sukhothai have different architecture and cultural attribution, so you may choose to visit either of them depending on your interest.
+Ayutthaya and Sukhothai have different architectural and cultural attributes, so you may choose to visit depending on your interest.

 Which city is more enjoyable?